Elote dip is a creamy dip based on the flavors of Mexican street corn. It's fresh, flavorful, and quick and easy to make! Ready in 15 minutes!

 Shuck the corn, then lay a kitchen towel down on the counter.
 Stand the corn up so the stem end is on the counter surface.

 Place the part of the knife blade closest to your hand at the top of the cob and let it slide down the cob toward the tip of the knife.
+The corn kernels will all fall onto the towel, then scoop up the towel and dump them into a large mixing bowl.

 Step 2: Zest and juice the limes, grate the garlic

 Use a microplane grater to zest the lime, then slice in half and juice it.
+Use the microplane to grate the garlic.

-PREP TIP: Always zest the lime before you juice it.
+Always!
 It's not impossible to zest a lime that has already been squeezed, but it's very difficult.

 Step 3: Chop the cilantro